sailfish009/openstructure/modules/gfx/doc/entity.rst

   .. method:: UpdatePositions()

     Tells the graphical entity to update its vertex arrays.
-Use this functions when you modified coordinates of the underlying :class:`~ost.mol.EntityHandle` and would like to see the changes on the screen.
+Use this function when you modified coordinates of the underlying :class:`~ost.mol.EntityHandle` and would like to see the changes on the screen.